ScreenshotAPI vs Microlink: Screenshot API Comparison

 Choose Microlink if you need a comprehensive link data platform that handles screenshots alongside metadata extraction, PDF generation, and performance audits.
 Its per-request pricing at scale is unbeatable.

-Choose ScreenshotAPI if you want a focused screenshot API with simple pricing, direct image responses, and WebP output.
-It is the right tool when screenshots are your only requirement and you prefer pay-as-you-go over subscriptions.
+Choose ScreenshotAPI if you want a focused screenshot API with flexible pricing, direct image responses, and WebP output.
+It is the right tool when screenshots are your only requirement and you want subscriptions or credit packs that never expire.

 Ready to switch?
 See the Microlink migration guide for parameter mapping and code examples.
 For a broader market overview, see the best screenshot API comparison.